lquinn2015/EN605.617/final/README.md

 we want to tune to.
 This is because we are always acting on the Baseband freqency we generated with the last step.
 I used a reference to generate those constants.

+Now one thing of note here is that in order to filter the above IQ data we need to run our FIR filter on both the I and Q parts.
+Which is much easier than making a complex filter Remember our data is complex because we multiplied it by cos,sin in the RF front end.
+Its not "really" complex execpt when we want it to be.

 ## Downsample  X_4 = X_3[0:n:D]

 We have a lot of data because we sampled at 2.5 Mhz FM bandwidth is only around 200 Khz.
 Thus